 2004 – Children’s Action Network moves up in the electronic world

 With a far more sophisticated and powerful electronic system at its disposal, the Children’s Alliance helped thousands more advocates get timely messages to their lawmakers in Olympia.
-Since then, our online membership has grown to more than 13,000 members.
+Since then, our online membership has grown to approximately 9,000 members.

 The Children’s Alliance launched its effort to bring together early learning advocates to speak with a united voice in Olympia.
 In 2006, the Children’s Alliance supported creation of a cabinet-level Department of Early Learning and a rating system for child care centers.
 In 2008, the coalition, staffed by the Children’s Alliance, became the Early Learning Action Alliance.

 2006 – Serving up millions more free breakfasts to hungry kids

 The Children’s Alliance joined together with our allies in the state’s child nutrition office to get rid of the co-pay some low-income children had to pay for school breakfast.
 The result?
 Two million more free breakfasts were served to hungry kids at school.

 2007 – With Apple Health for Kids, Washington becomes a national leader in children’s health coverage

 The Children’s Alliance played a key role in establishing Washington’s landmark policy that all children should have affordable and appropriate health coverage.
 The Cover All Kids bill, signed into law March 13, 2007, created Apple Health for Kids and made Washington a national leader in children’s health care.

 2007 – Addressing racial disproportionality in the child welfare system

 Through the legislature, we helped secure a six-year state commitment to act on disparities for children of color in our child welfare system.
 Children’s Alliance Executive Director Paola Maranan sits on the statewide Washington State Racial Disproportionality Advisory Committee, charged with assessing the problem statewide and offering solutions.